top of page

 Critically, any surplus funds from the project will be used to support the charity, which receives no public funding and relies on supporters to continue its work.

 “At this stage we are asking people to submit an expression of interest,” said Richard.
-“We won’t start the project until we can finish a complete blade, but given the many thousands of people who contributed to victory in 1940 and the esteem in which they are held, we are confident that we will soon reach our first target.
+“Given the many thousands of people who contributed to victory in 1940 and the esteem in which they are held, we are confident that this initiative will be well supported.

 “If you have always wanted to remember the sacrifice or bravery of a grandparent or great-grandparent who did not qualify for the Battle of Britain Clasp but played a part in supporting those who did, please follow the link to our expression of interest form.”

-There is a £5 charge for registering an expression of interest which will be refundable if the nomination is ineligible or the project does not go ahead.
+There is a £5 charge, including VAT, for registering an expression of interest which will be refundable if the nomination is ineligible or the project does not go ahead.

 Click here to link to the expression of interest form